 at the request of the principal or designee, for any reason relating to the welfare or transportation of his or her child.

-For each visit authorized only by the principal in accordance with subsection (a) above, the parent or guardian must provide the principal with prior written notice of his or her registration on the Sex Offender Registry and notice of his or her presence at school.
-Notice of his or her presence at school includes the nature and specific times of the visit.
+Prior to any visit, the parent must notify the principal of the school of his or her registration on the Sex Offender Registry and his or her desire to visit the school.
+The principal will notify the Superintendent or designee, who will issue a written letter granting or denying permission and imposing any limitations.
+A copy of this letter will be delivered to the principal.

+If permission to visit the school is granted, the individual must notify the principal in advance of the specific time and reason for each proposed visit.

-For each visit authorized by subsection (a) above, the parent or guardian must arrange to meet a staff member at the edge of school property, check in at the principal’s office upon arrival and departure, and remain under the direct supervision of school personnel at all times.
+For each visit authorized by subsection (a) above, the parent or guardian must check in at the principal’s office upon arrival and departure and remain under the direct supervision of school personnel at all times.
 If school personnel are not available to supervise the parent or guardian during any visit, then the parent or guardian will not be permitted to enter or remain on school property.

 For each visit authorized by subsection (a) above, the parent or guardian must comply with all reasonable rules and restrictions placed upon him or her by the principal, including restrictions on the date, time, location and length of meeting.